-When I first started servicing chimneys in Wellington, Colorado, I quickly realized this community values quality work and honest pricing.
-Located just about half a mile from the Wellington Town Hall, our work has taken us to countless homes throughout this beautiful Northern Colorado area.
-Over the years, I’ve seen everything from minor creosote buildup to major structural issues that required complete rebuilds.
-Today, I want to walk you through everything you need to know about chimney services in Wellington—from routine sweeping to complex repairs.
+When I first started servicing chimneys in Wellington, Colorado, I figured out fast that this community cares about quality work and honest pricing.
+We're based about half a mile from the Wellington Town Hall, and that work has taken us into homes all over this corner of Northern Colorado.
+Over the years I've seen it all, from a little creosote buildup to major structural problems that needed a full rebuild.
+Today I want to walk you through what you actually need to know about chimney services in Wellington, from a routine sweep to the bigger repairs.

 Why Wellington Homeowners Need Professional Chimney Services

-Last winter, I received a call from a homeowner on Cleveland Avenue (right near the elementary school area).
-She mentioned her fireplace was smoking back into the house.
-When I arrived for the inspection, I found nearly three inches of creosote buildup and a partially blocked flue.
-That’s a fire waiting to happen.
-After our chimney sweep and cleaning service, she could finally enjoy her fireplace safely again.
+Last winter I got a call from a homeowner on Cleveland Avenue, right near the elementary school area.
+Her fireplace was smoking back into the house.
+When I showed up for the inspection I found close to three inches of creosote buildup and a flue that was partly blocked.
+That's a fire waiting to happen.
+After our chimney sweep and cleaning service, she could finally use her fireplace again without worrying.

 Our Wellington Chimney Services: What We Offer